Active screws: Emergent active chiral nematics of spinning self-propelled rods: Active chiral nematic phase

 The polarity field follows the following equation:

-This result shows that, to lowest order in gradients and at times $t\gg 1/D_\text{r}^\text{eff}$, the polarity field has contributions from the divergence of the nematic order-parameter tensor $\bm{Q}$ and from density gradients.
+The first and second terms are polarity contributions emerging from the divergence of the nematic order-parameter tensor $\bm{Q}$ and from density gradients.
 Due to self-propulsion, this polarity then produces density currents in \cref{eq density}, which are a key ingredient of dry active nematics \cite{Ramaswamy2003,Marchetti2013}.
 In the presence of rolling, with $v_\perp \neq 0$, the polarity gets additional transverse contributions represented by the third and fourth terms in \cref{eq polarity}.
+Finally, the last term captures the decay of the polarity field due to orientational noise with strength $D_\text{r}^\text{eff}$.
+This decay is faster than that of the nematic order in \cref{eq nematic-order} due to the contribution of reversal events, which affect the polarity but not the nematic order.
+Thus, even though both types of order can exist \cite{Grossmann2020}, reversals favor the emergence of nematic in front of polar order.

 The density current relates to the velocity field $\bm{v}(\bm{r},t)$ as $\bm{J}=\rho \bm{v}$.
-For a system with uniform density $\rho=\rho_0$, using the steady-state solution of \cref{eq polarity}, we obtain a velocity field that corresponds to that produced by active stresses of a chiral nematic on a substrate \cite{Furthauer2012,Furthauer2013,Maitra2019,Julicher2018}:
+For a system with uniform density $\rho=\rho_0$, using the steady-state solution of \cref{eq polarity}, we obtain a velocity field that corresponds to that produced by active stresses of a chiral nematic on a substrate \cite{Furthauer2012,Furthauer2013,Maitra2019,Julicher2018,Maitra2025}:

 Here, following the convention in the field, we take $\bm{Q}$ to be the dimensionless nematic order parameter, whereas $\bm{Q}$ in \cref{eq polarity} is its density, with units of squared inverse length.
 In \cref{eq velocity}, $\xi$ is the friction coefficient, and $\zeta$ and $\zeta_\text{c}$ are the coefficients for achiral and chiral active stresses, respectively.
 Our results relate these coefficients to the parameters of the active-screw model as